Author Archive

 Not only is this rich color surprisingly wearable, despite the initial zing of its presence, but it carries a depth unseen in its paler cousins.
 Within this hue, we find the aroma of diced San Marzanos simmering in a pan, the delight of cheeks and noses reddened by the chill of early morning air and quiet moments as the day darkens into a crimson sun dipping below the tree line.

 As the Northern Hemisphere embraces fall, the sun becomes less bright day to day.
 Dressing in warm tones brings a psychological warmth to the person wearing them, and to those they encounter.
-In this, we are encouraged to carry on the brightness of summer even as we march into the colder months – perhaps paired with a few foundational black and blue pieces for balance.
+In this, we are encouraged to carry on the brightness of summer even as we march into the colder months – perhaps paired with a few foundational black and blue scarves and jackets for balance.

 Red and black plaid dates back to Clan MacGregor in Scotland.
 This iconic pattern made its way to America via trader Jock McCluskey, a Scottish immigrant to Montana.
 Since then, it has been adopted in fashion circles from Japan to Italy.